haren2312/kubernetes-course/_exercises/05-resource_management/11-liveness_probes.md

 ## Conclusion

 In this lecture, we explored how to use liveness probes to ensure your containers are functioning healthily in Kubernetes.
 We learned that failed liveness probes can trigger container restarts, which helps maintain application stability.
 Keep practicing these concepts as they are vital for managing Kubernetes applications effectively.
 Remember, the key takeaway here is that liveness probes help us ensure our applications are running smoothly! 🌟

-## Lecture Description

-In this lecture, we learn about the implementation and significance of liveness probes in Kubernetes.
-We explore how to set up a startup probe, configure a liveness probe to monitor an application’s health, and understand the behavior of containers in response to probe failures.
-The goal is to provide students with hands-on experience in managing container states effectively.